ScottTunstall/LeetcodeValidNumber/README.md

 # LeetcodeValidNumber
 My solution to the Valid Number HARD problem on Leetcode.

 This is for study purposes ONLY.
-You are not allowed to submit this code or derivatives to Leetcode.
-Don't be a cheat!
+You are not allowed to submit this code or derivatives to Leetcode/HackerRank/job interviews etc. Don't be a cheat!

 ## Iteration 1